-Commonst TABLE 1 Remuneration component Component Weighting/Description Non-performance related emoluments Basic remuneration Payable annually in twelve equal instalments at the end of each month Approx. 40% of target remuneration) Fringe benefits Include, for example, use of a company car, accident insurance premiums and reimbursement of other expenses for board activitie Financial objective: EAT (adjusted) 37.5% of the STI bonus base amount as measured by the economic performance in the underlying financial year Short-term performance-based emoluments - short-term incentive (STI) Financial objective: Volume of sales contracts 37.5% of the STI bonus base amount as measured by performance in the underlying financial year Approx. 25% of target remuneration) Strategy and sustainability goals (Number: two to four) 25% of the STI bonus base amount as measured by the target achievement in the underlying financial year Payment In each case, based on the targets set by the Supervisory Board in the month following the audited annual financial statements Performance share plan (financial targets and non-financial ESG target) Virtual stock tranche paid out after the end of a three-year performance period based on the achievement of the targets set by the Supervisory Board in advance and set out below Long-term performance-based emoluments - Financial objective: Relative TSR (Instone Group share price development including dividends) 20% of the LTI bonus base amount as measured by comparing the Total Shareholder Return of the Instone Group (Instone Group share price performance including dividends) during the three-year performance period for the development of the SDAX (Performance Index) ong-term incentive (LTI) Approx. 35% of target remuneration) Financial objective: Earnings per share (EPS target) 50% of the LTI bonus base amount as measured by the development of adjusted earnings per share during the three-year performance period Non-financial ESG target 30% of the LTI bonus base amount as measured by the Target achievement during the three-year performance period Payment At the end of a total of three years in euros in the month following the adoption of the annual financial statements, for each tranche based on the development of the Instone Group share price during the three-year performance period, including dividends (total shareholder return approach) STI cap 200% of the STI bonus base amount Maximum LTI payout factor 300% of LTI target achievement Caps/maximum remuneration LTI cap limit 300% of the LTI bonus base amount €3.1 million for Chair of the Management Board (CEO) €2.35 million each for other members of the Management Board Shareholding obligation/ Share Ownership Guideline Minimum holding position of the members of the Management Board in Instone Group shares Obligation to hold Instone Group shares in the equivalent of a nor performance-related basic salary (gross) for the entire term of the contract.
+TABLE 1 Remuneration component Component Weighting/Description Non-performance related emoluments Basic remuneration Payable annually in twelve equal instalments at the end of each month $% \left(1\right) =\left(1\right) +\left(1\right) =\left(1\right) +\left(1\right) +\left(1\right) =\left(1\right) +\left(1$ (Approx. 40% of target remuneration) Fringe benefits Include, for example, use of a company car, accident insurance premiums and reimbursement of other expenses for board activities Financial objective: EAT (adjusted) 37.5% of the STI bonus base amount as measured by the economic performance in the underlying financial year Short-term performance-based emoluments - short-term incentive (STI) Financial objective: Volume of sales contracts 37.5% of the STI bonus base amount as measured by performance in the underlying financial year Approx. 25% of target remuneration) Strategy and sustainability goals (Number: two to four) 25% of the STI bonus base amount as measured by the target achievement in the underlying financial year Payment In each case, based on the targets set by the Supervisory Board in the month following the audited annual financial statements Performance share plan (financial targets and non-financial ESG target) Virtual stock tranche paid out after the end of a three-year performance period based on the achievement of the targets set by the Supervisory Board in advance and set out below .ong-term performance-based emoluments - Financial objective: Relative TSR (Instone Group share price development including dividends) 20% of the LTI bonus base amount as measured by comparing the Total Shareholder Return of the Instone Group (Instone Group share price performance including dividends) during the three-year performance period for the development of the SDAX (Performance Index) ong-term incentive (LTI) Approx. 35% of target remuneration) Financial objective: Earnings per share (EPS target) 50% of the LTI bonus base amount as measured by the development of adjusted earnings per share during the three-year performance period Non-financial ESG target 30% of the LTI bonus base amount as measured by the Target achievement during the three-year performance period Payment At the end of a total of three years in euros in the month following the adoption of the annual financial statements, for each tranche based on the development of the Instone Group share price during the three-year performance period, including dividends (total shareholder return approach) STI cap 200% of the STI bonus base amount Maximum LTI payout factor 300% of LTI target achievement Caps/maximum remuneration LTI cap limit 300% of the LTI bonus base amount Maximum remuneration €3.1 million for Chair of the Management Board (CEO) €2.35 million each for other members of the Management Board shareholding obligation/ Share Ownership Guideline Minimum holding position of the members of the Management Board in Instone Group shares Obligation to hold Instone Group shares in the equivalent of a non performance-related basic salary (gross) for the entire term of the contract.
 The equivalent value is based on the purchase price of the shares.
-If the shareholding obligation is not met at the start or the term of the contract, it must be achieved during the term of th contract by means of appropriate purchases.
-Malus/clawback regulations Retention and/or recovery of variable remuneration components in the event of a violation of statutory or contractual obligations or internal codes of conduct
+If the shareholding obligation is not met at the start of the term of the contract, it must be achieved during the term of the contract by means of appropriate purchases.
+Retention and/or recovery of variable remuneration components in the event of a violation of statutory or contractual obligations or internal codes of conduct